What does the revocation of a will mean?

-If a person wants to destroy his will and make another then he must show an intention to entirely revoke the will.
-If you have a desire to cancel your will then it is advisable to completely destroy it.
-For example burning it or tearing it up could be reliable methods.
-If a part of the will were to be found later then this could imply that the destruction of the will was unintentional and as a result the contents of it could still remain to be valid.
+If part of the will is found later, this could imply that the destruction of the will was unintentional and as a result the contents of it could still remain to be valid.

-It is advisable when writing a will to expressly say that the will replaces all former ones and that the new will is the most recent and effective one.
-This could lead to the avoidance of any confusion if another will was later discovered which was earlier considered to be destroyed.
+It is advisable when writing a will to expressly say that this will replaces all former ones and that the new will is the most recent and effective one.
+This avoids any confusion if another will is later discovered which was earlier thought to be destroyed.

 The new will must follow the stipulations of the Wills Act 1837 to be valid, ie, it must be in writing, signed by the testator (or by some other person in their presence and by their direction), in the presence of at least two witnesses.